Dany Laferrière

 A statue of Laferrière by Roger Langevin sits outside the Grande Bibliothèque in Montreal.

-Windsor Klébert Laferrière (born 13 April 1953), known as Dany Laferrière (/fr/) is a Haitian-Canadian writer, filmmaker and journalist.
+Windsor Klébert Laferrière (born 13 April 1953), known as Dany Laferrière (/fr/) is a writer, painter and filmmaker.
 He was elected to seat 2 of the Académie française on 12 December 2013, and inducted in May 2015.
 Born in Haiti, he lives between Montreal and Paris.

 Life

 Born in Port-au-Prince, Haiti, and raised in Petit-Goâve, Laferrière worked as a journalist in Haiti before moving to Canada in 1976.
-He also worked as a journalist in Canada and hosted television programming for the TQS network.
+He also worked as a columnist in Canada and hosted television programming for the TQS network and Radio-Canada.

 Laferrière published his first novel, How to Make Love to a Negro Without Getting Tired (Comment faire l'amour avec un nègre sans se fatiguer) in 1985.
 The novel was later adapted into a screenplay by Laferrière and Richard Sadler, earning a Genie Award nomination for best adapted screenplay at the 11th Genie Awards in 1990.
 The film adaptation of the novel starred Isaach De Bankolé and was directed by Jacques W. Benoit.

-Laferrière writes exclusively in French, although some of his works have been published in English translation by David Homel.
+His works have been translated and published in more than twenty languages, including German, English (David Homel), Italian, Japanese, Spanish, and Korean.
+In a playful exploration of literary identity, he gave one of his novels the provocative title I Am a Japanese Writer, dedicating it “to all those who would like to be someone else.”
+The novel was named the top title of SWR2's 2020 German literary season.

 Several further films have been adapted from his work, including On the Verge of a Fever (Le Goût des jeunes filles) in 2004 and Heading South (Vers le sud) in 2005.
 He also wrote the original screenplays for Voodoo Taxi in 1991 and How to Conquer America in One Night (Comment conquérir l'Amérique en une nuit) in 2004, and was the director of the latter.

-In 2009, Laferrière won the prestigious Prix Médicis for his 11th novel, L'énigme du retour.
-Upon receiving the prize, he commented on its ability to open up a new readership in France, giving him visibility there.
-In the past, Laferrière had always refused to be published in the fall, a season associated with the great literary prizes, but had been recommended to do so with L'énigme du retour by his editors.
-The novel follows Laferrière as he returns to his birthplace in Haiti, 33 years after he left it, upon learning of his father's death in New York City.
+In 2009, Laferrière won the prestigious Prix Médicis for his nineteenth book, L'énigme du retour.
+The novel follows the narrator as he returns to his birthplace in Haiti, 33 years after he left it, upon learning of his father's death in New York City.
 The narrative blurs the line between prose and poetry, resembling haiku structures in some sections.